Factbox: Israel-Egypt relations in their post-war era

-The storming by Egyptian demonstrators of the Israeli embassy in Cairo has raised questions about the future of the two countries' 1979 peace treaty.
+Egypt has said it is recalling its ambassador from Israel following the border killings of Egyptian security personnel who were caught up in a firefight between Israeli troops and suspected Palestinian militants.

-Israel flew its ambassador home but made clear on Sunday it remained committed to the pact and believed that Egypt's military rulers would also abide by the accord.
+Egypt has withdrawn its ambassador at least twice in the past to express displeasure with Israeli policy.
+The latest tensions come at a particularly uncertain time following the February downfall of Egyptian President Hosni Mubarak.

-Israel and Egypt fought four major wars in three decades before they signed the treaty, Israel's first with an Arab state.
+Israel and Egypt fought four major wars in three decades before they signed a peace treaty in 1979.

 Following are key points about Israeli-Egyptian relations: